Georgian Airways Flight 834: Approach

-13:45:59 First Officer Tsutskiridze: Oh, OH!
+13:45:59 Tsutskiridze: Oh, OH!
 Look how large it is!!!

-Tsutkiridze was shocked to see the size of the storm, even could be heard once when he said that the entire ground surface was covered by "magenta".
+Tsutkiridze was shocked to see the size of the storm, even could be heard once when he said that the entire ground surface was covered by "magenta" (the radar indication of possible strong thunderstorm activity).
 The discovery angered both pilots as the weather would complicate their landing attempt.
 During their conversation on the possible attempts to avoid the weather, personnel in Kinshasa asked the crew to report back on their position.
 The controller then cleared Flight 834 to conduct a straight-in approach to the localizer of Runway 24 of Kinshasa's N'djili Airport.

 Captain Hovhanesyan, still angry with the weather condition in the area, asked his co-pilot to request the latest weather information in Kinshasa.
 Following their request, the controller in Kinshasa stated that the airport was being pounded with thunderstorm activity with winds at 8 kn.
 The crew later discussed on the possible ways to approach the airport.
 Meanwhile, the airspeed continued to increase, nearly reaching 250 kn.
 The aircraft then descended to 3,500 ft.
 First Officer Tsutskiridze later said that he had seen the runway on one o'clock position.
-The crew reported back to the tower and the controller wished the crew for a good landing.
+The crew reported back to the tower and the controller wished the crew a good landing.

 Accident

 The autopilot was turned off and the aircraft turned towards the runway.
 The crew configured the aircraft for landing and the passengers and other crews in the cabin were asked to prepare themselves.
 Approximately 2 nmi from the airport, the crew successfully aligned the aircraft with the runway.
-The aircraft, however, came in at a speed that was above the normal amount, causing the overspeed warning to sound.
-While the crew was trying to reduce the airspeed, a squall line from the northeast arrived at Kinshasa.
+The aircraft, however, came in at a speed that was above normal, causing the overspeed warning to sound.
+While the crew was trying to reduce speed, a squall line from the northeast arrived at Kinshasa.
 Heavy rain began to strike the aircraft.
 The aircraft continued to descend, passing over the airport's minimum descent altitude.
-First Officer Tsutkiridze stated that he could not see the runway anymore and suggested Captain Hovhanesyan to go-around, in which he agreed.
+First Officer Tsutkiridze stated that he could not see the runway anymore and suggested Captain Hovhanesyan go around, to which he agreed.

-13:56:30 First Officer Tsutskiridze : No. Nothing in sight.
+13:56:30 Tsutskiridze: No. Nothing in sight.
 Let's go around!

-13:56:32 Captain Hovhanesyan: Go-around, flaps 8.
+13:56:32 Hovhanesyan: Go-around, flaps 8.